- Describe and use active listening techniques.

 Importance of Establishing Relationships and Communication with Families

-Several research studies show that positive relationships between teachers, children and families are essential to learning (Shonkoff, et al., 2000).
+Several research studies show that positive relationships between teachers, children and families are essential to learning (Shonkoff & Phillips, 2000).
 Relationships can be built and strengthened through communication between caregivers and families that occurs during hellos and goodbyes, as well as in more formal activities such as a planned family meeting.

 All of these opportunities require you to be aware of many things, including tone, choice of words, and nonverbal communication such as facial expressions and body language.
 When you are aware of these characteristics, you can better communicate in ways that are most supportive to and respectful of families.
 Families will be eager to know how their child is doing, and you can support comfortable communication by offering encouraging responses and asking for clarification if something is not understood.

 You can also ensure that each moment offers sensitive communication, active listening and opportunities for making connections.
 Developing relationships and communicating with families can help bridge the home and school-age program settings.
-Additionally, research says:
+The Extension Alliance for Better Childcare recommends the following 7 steps caregivers can take to establish effective communication with parents:

 - Programs that demonstrate and support partnering with families tend to have families that feel more confident and comfortable in supporting their children’s development (Wilcox & Weber, 2001).